sabry134/Checker-Workshop/Checker_Workshop.md

 # Task 7

 Edit the buttons in order to disable the "Start" button when it is pressed (and when the password is correct then).
 The "Stop" button should always be enabled, no matter what.
 However for the "Start" button, you should also disable it if there is no input on the text field.
+Additionally, when the password is correct and the "Start" button is pressed, make it possible so you cannot edit the text field.

 # Task 8